Tusk (2014 film): Filming

 The project began pre-production in September 2013.
 Principal photography began on November 4, 2013, and wrapped on November 22, 2013.
 The starting date was delayed from September to October then to November due to the filming location moving from Canada to North Carolina.
 An additional two days of filming occurred in Los Angeles for scenes involving Depp's character Guy LaPointe.
-Smith originally considered Quentin Tarantino to play LaPointe after seeing his appearance in Django Unchained but Tarantino said he had no interest in acting at the moment.
+Smith originally considered Quentin Tarantino to play LaPointe after seeing his appearance in Django Unchained (2012), but Tarantino said that he had no interest in acting at the moment.

 Release

 Tusk had its world premiere on September 6, 2014, at the 2014 Toronto International Film Festival, where it was screened as part of Midnight Madness.
 It was named the first runner-up to the Midnight Madness People's Choice Award.
 It was screened in Los Angeles at the Vista Theatre on September 16, 2014, before its wide theatrical release on September 19.